bcjarrett/discord-bot-template/readme.md

 The application uses a Peewee ORM for database interactions, as shown in `./database.py`.
 Peewee is a simple, file based database that is not suitable for production use, but more than adequate for simple applications.
 To extend the database simply add your models to `./my-cog/models.py`.
-They will be automatically loaded and registered when you app is initialized.
+They will be automatically loaded and registered when the app is initialized.

 ```python